 The British Council is the United Kingdom's international cultural relations organisation founded in 1934.
 We have offices in 229 towns and cities in 110 countries and territories worldwide.
-We have been in Burma since 1946.
+We have been in Myanmar since 1946.

 British Council opens new premises at Rander House accommodating a Library, Reading Room, Classrooms and combined Lecture Hall and Cinema.